A plan we can all agree on

 Miami Gardens, FL

-Imagine if it was this instead:
+Imagine if it were this instead:

 Dec 19 - 20